Careers360 Logo

 Theorem: A statement or proposition not plainly obvious but rather demonstrated by a chain of reasons; a fact set up by methods for acknowledged certainties

-Axiom: A statement or proposition which is regarded as being self-obviously evident, established or accepted.
+Axiom: A statement or proposition that is regarded as being self-obviously evident, established, or accepted.

 Definition: a statement that gives the exact meaning of the given word.